Skip to main content

 Curriculum

 Our certificate courses are designed to prepare students for a career in an increasingly global profession.
 Our certificates go along with our JD degree program, and are designed to help students take courses about specific legal issues.
 Learn more about our specialized and core course offerings and the program requirements.
+Our program curriculum changes from semester to semester, so follow up with our program director for specific course information.

 Get Involved with International Law